 So, where is Elko, Nevada?
 Sitting just above 5,000 feet, this thriving Nevada city is nestled in the northeastern corner of the state.
-As the largest town in the region, Elko is a confluence of Western cultures and a gateway to both the Ruby Mountains and some of Nevada’s most surprising and untamed wilderness.
-With so much to explore around here (we recommend taking the Cowboy Corridor to get to the real-deal Elko experience), there’s no shortage of things to do or outdoor activities to enjoy.
-In town, head for cultural institutions that anchor Nevada’s artistic heritage, check out some of Nevada’s most iconic restaurants, explore dozens of murals and free public art, or hit up one of our classic sagebrush saloons, which offer a different kind of perspective on Nevada life, one you can’t experience from I-80.
+As the largest town in the region—and therefore a must-stop along the Cowboy Corridor road trip, Elko is both a confluence of Western cultures and a gateway to some of Nevada’s most surprising and untamed wilderness.
+In town, head for cultural institutions that anchor Nevada’s artistic heritage, check out some of Nevada’s most iconic restaurants, explore dozens of murals and free public art, or hit up one of our classic Sagebrush Saloons.

-The National Cowboy Poetry Gathering AND the National Basque Festival anchor the region’s special events scene, but Elko is also home to the Silver State’s oldest rodeo—the Silver State Stampede.
-On top of all of this?
-Elko was the recipient of a vibrant facelift in 2019, all thanks to the Elko Mural Expo—a live painting event that recruited more than 40 muralists to create 51 murals in just a few short days.
-You might say the change of face was overdue, but in a city vibrant with unique culture and artistic expression abound, the general consensus is that it was right on time, like everything else around here.
-The murals were, and still are, strongly embraced by the Elko community by artists, locals and visitors alike.
+The National Cowboy Poetry Gathering (see below) and the National Basque Festival anchor the region’s special events scene, but Elko is also home to the Silver State’s oldest rodeo—the Silver State Stampede.
+But it ain’t all old-school action: in 2019, Elko was the recipient of a vibrant facelift, all thanks to the Elko Mural Expo—a live painting event that recruited more than 40 muralists to create more than 50 murals in just a few short days, with subjects ranging from pastoral scenes from Elko’s past to wildly psychedelic and abstract designs.

 Locals know this place is gorgeous and many have captured it on film, canvas and more.
 Take-home crafts from gift shops at the Northeastern Nevada Museum, or even off the walls at Cowboy Joe or Duncan LittleCreek Gallery & Bar.